BCS1037/synapse/README.md

 3. After export:
    - A corresponding `.md` file is generated or updated in the specified directory;
    - If “Create child note link” is enabled, the item will have a child “Link to URL” attachment pointing to `file:///.../xxx.md`.

+> If the plugin doesn’t appear after installation, restart Zotero.

 ### Example Template (copy into your template file)